Cornell-PoBE/site/_posts/2017-03-31-relational-databases.md

 * We want todo-lists to be **owned** by 1 or more users (I could potentially own one todo-list with my friends, our "group todo list")

+The following sections overview different aspects of `SQL` (leveraging `MySQL` paradigms) by referring to the above example system.
+We demonstrate how to use `SQL` to craft constraints and relationships that set ourselves up well for data storage according to the business-case needs of this todo-list application.

+# Syntax for Creation and Insertion

 Let's start with the todo-lists.
 Todo-lists have *a lot* of information associated with them: users who own them, items that they own, and metadata information.
 For now, we would like to focus on the metadata information associated with them, and will slowly introduce the "glue"